slz2003/RFCScope-/Errata_filtering/Result_manual/9774-4/packetizer_raw_output.md

 Revise the RFC 9774 wording to clarify that while ASPA-based verification mandates classification of AS_SET routes as Invalid, the decision to treat these Invalid routes as ineligible for route selection is a recommended policy subject to operator configuration.

-**Severity:** Medium
-  *Basis:* The misrepresentation may mislead implementers and operators by implying a hard requirement rather than a recommendation, potentially constraining deployment choices.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-1
-- CrossRFC Expert: Issue-1

 ---